-As the Educational Programs Coordinator, Teri oversees the Authority's docent and educational programming.
+As the Educational Program Administrator, Teri oversees the Authority's docent and educational programming.
 This includes managing educational partnerships and coordinating public hikes and presentations, astronomy programs, and other educational opportunities for our community and youth.
 Teri has a background in park interpretation and environmental education from California State Parks, Santa Clara County Parks, San Jose City Parks, and the Youth Science Institute.
 She has also been faculty for West Valley College's Park Management Program and is currently adjunct faculty teaching Interpretation at San Jose State University.
 Her personal passion is creating inclusive nature experiences for people with disabilities.
 In her free time, Teri likes to write fiction and spend time observing wildlife.